VeiTrr/ItemClearLag-ICL/README.md

 - `LastNotificationSound`: The sound to play when a last notification is sent.
 - `NotificationLang`: The language for notifications.
 - `NotificationColor`: The color for notifications.
+- `RequireOp`: Whether to require the player to be an operator to use the ICL commands(except `/icl`, `/icl cancel`).
+- `RequireOpCancel`: Whether to require the player to be an operator to cancel clear.

 ## License